davisjustinw/burnbucket/DEV_LOG.md

 ## Jul 13 - 16
 - work out unit relationship to get Bucket based unit sums
 - create journal entry input on buckets page

 # Backlog

+- traditional form instead of queue box
+- change potential to integer to clean up code

+- not working without a hashtag
 - how to create a null unit.
 - display bucket journal
 - if no units on during quick entry, if only one unit use that